SunMoon0221/RV_App_MATLAB/README.md

 Two different zip files for Mac users and Windows users.
-Please download accordingly.
+Please download accordingly to your operating system.

 **INSTALLATION**